 - Gaze at the southern stars

 From the southern coast you may get the chance to see the Aurora Australis, a natural atmospheric effect that's tied to solar flare activity.
 Seeing this phenomenon is a matter of luck, but locals reckon March to September is the best time for viewing.
 At any time of the year, the skies above Southland are a twinkling ceiling of stars - the Milky Way and Southern Cross are extraordinarily beautiful from down here.
 Stewart Island/Rakiura is a Dark Sky Sanctuary, the southernmost Dark Sky Sanctuary in the world awarded this accreditation in January 2019 from its outstanding sky quality.

 - Discover the moonshine

 Not-so-legal whisky distilling is part of Southland history.
 In the early 1800s, a local carpenter created a cabbage tree distillate known as 'McShane's Chained Lightning'.
 Then in the 1870s, members of the McRae clan from the Scottish Highlands brought their whisky-making skills to the Hokonui area and spent the next 80 years scurrying from the law and the temperance society.
 You can feel the spirit at the bi-annual Hokonui Moonshine Festival in February and uncover the amazing stories at the Hokonui Moonshine Museum.

 Receive alerts about cheap flights to Invercargill

-If you're looking for good Invercargill deals, we run regular specials.
+If you're looking for cheap Invercargill fares, we run regular specials.
 You can sign up for low fare alerts to receive early notice of these offers.
 You can also sign up to receive regular email updates about cheap airfares, packages, competitions and exclusive offers.